FoxP/DropTheBass/README.md

 - Supports almost any file type (mp3, mp4, wav, flac, ogg, avi, mkv, ...)
 - Also supports playback of video files (just sound, of course)
+- 250+ meme sounds included (see `sounds` directory)
 - Manage multiple configuration profiles (presets)
 - Import / export of presets from / to XML file
 - Activate / deactivate hotkeys with a click
-- Set keyboard hotkeys for each button
+- Set custom hotkeys for each button
 - Fully portable, no rights / setup needed
 - No administrator rights needed
 - Free, copyleft license